AdobeDocs/experience-manager-65.fr-FR/help/assets/assets-migration-guide.md

 ---
-title: Migrez les ressources en bloc vers [!DNL Adobe Experience Manager Assets].
+title: Migration des ressources [!DNL Adobe Experience Manager Assets] en bloc.
-description: Décrit comment importer des fichiers dans [!DNL Adobe Experience Manager], appliquer des métadonnées, générer des rendus et les activer pour publier des instances.
+description: Describes how to bring assets into [!DNL Adobe Experience Manager], apply metadata, generate renditions, and activate them to publish instances.
 contentOwner: AG
 translation-type: tm+mt
-source-git-commit: 90f9c0b60d4b0878f56eefea838154bb7627066d
+source-git-commit: 566add37d6dd7efe22a99fc234ca42878f050aee
+workflow-type: tm+mt
+source-wordcount: '1800'
+ht-degree: 66%

 ---

-# Comment migrer des ressources en bloc {#assets-migration-guide}
+# Comment migrer des ressources en vrac {#assets-migration-guide}

 When migrating assets into [!DNL Adobe Experience Manager], there are several steps to consider.
 Extracting assets and metadata out of their current home is outside the scope of this document as it varies widely between implementations, but this document describes how to bring these assets into [!DNL Experience Manager], apply their metadata, generate renditions, and activate them to publish instances.